The Collection Floor

 Operates the floor through its Cognitive Asset Recovery Division.
 The Collection Floor is where Good Fortune's financial instruments become physical — where outstanding cognitive debt is tracked, dimming authorizations are processed, and ghost activations are queued.
 The red-and-gold branding frames it all as prosperity.

-Sub-levels of the same building.
-Its 72-bpm hum rises through the floor — felt, not heard — creating the meditative rhythm that makes collection work feel procedural rather than personal.
+The foundation.
+Its 72-bpm hum rises through the building's bones and into the 14th floor — felt, not heard — creating the meditative rhythm that makes collection work feel procedural rather than personal.

 The Geology of Power